Too Many Emails? 7 Tips for Successful E-mail Management

 "Learning never exhausts the mind." – Leonardo da Vinci

 Marie Louise Diaz, Author, and Blogger

 Sharing stories of ordinary women with extraordinary courage.

-In conclusion, if you’re inundated with work emails, you can either control them, or let them control you.
-The astute professional manages emails wisely, and as a result increases both the quality and quantity job performance.
+In conclusion, if you’re inundated with work emails, you can either control them or let them control you.
+The astute professional manages emails wisely, and as a result increases both the quality and quantity of job performance.
 It’s one aspect of leadership success.

-For more on professional success, see my books (click on titles):
+For more tips on professional success, see my books (click on titles):

 © 2012 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.